bcdev/uncertaintyx/README.md

 tensor $G$ and the input uncertainty tensor $U$ correspond to these indices.
 The code below provides an implementation.

-    import jax.numpy as jnp
-    from jax import Array

     def make_lpu(d: int) -> Callable[[Array, Array], Array]:
     """
     Returns the law of propagation of uncertainty.